Skip to content

 Lesson 5 - Add Permissions and Guardrails

-Keep editing the same blueprint.toml.
-In this lesson, you will add auth settings and tighten access around the pages and entity you already created.
+Keep editing in the Playground.
+In this lesson, you will tighten access around the entity and pages you already have, and test as much of it as the sandbox allows.

-By the end of this lesson, the learner should know:
+By the end of this lesson, you’ll have explored:

 • who can submit requests